-- Budget Hotel Prices: Rooms average $80 USD per night for as basic double room with private bath.
+Budget hotel prices – Rooms average $80 USD per night for as basic double room with private bath.

 Money Saving Tips

-Top Things to Do
+Top Things to See and Do

-- Visit the Archaeological Museum of Naples – One of the world’s best collections of Greek and Roman artifacts can be found here.
+Visit the Archaeological Museum of Naples – One of the world’s best collections of Greek and Roman artifacts can be found here.
 You will find a lot of art from the city as well as nearby Pompeii.
 There’s glass, mosaics, sculptures, and even the casts of the bodies found in Pompeii.

-- Take a Peek in the Duomo – A 13th-century Gothic cathedral dedicated to the city’s patron saint.
+Take a peek in the Duomo – A 13th-century Gothic cathedral dedicated to the city’s patron saint.
 A huge festival is held when a vial of his blood is taken out of its storage place in hopes that it will liquefy.
 It’s quite the event but the church is still very beautiful even if you can’t make the festival.

-- Be Awed by Pompeii – This famous site is one of the best-preserved Roman ruins in Italy.
-It makes for a popular daytrip from Naples and will give you a look at some amazing frescoes and the homes of Romans.
+Be awed by Pompeii – This famous site is one of the best-preserved Roman ruins in Italy.
+It makes for a popular day trip from Naples and will give you a look at some amazing frescoes and the homes of Romans.
 Make sure you take a guided tour so you can get the context of all the buildings and sites.
-I spent a whole day at the site and I felt like I could have spent even more time there.
+I spent a whole day at the site, and I felt like I could have spent even more time there.
 It lives up to the hype.

 Explore Herculaneum – The lesser-known cousin of Pompeii.
 The site is also very well preserved and filled with much, much fewer tourists.
 While I wouldn’t skip Pompeii, you should also try to work in a visit here too as it’s a beautiful site filled with ruins and is, in many ways, on par with Pompeii.

-- Visit Villa Floridiana – Originally built as a gift from King Ferdinand I to his second wife, this lush estate is home to beautifully-manicured gardens and original furnishings.
+Visit Villa Floridiana – Originally built as a gift from King Ferdinand I to his second wife, this lush estate is home to beautifully-manicured gardens and original furnishings.
 The real treasure is the National Museum of Ceramics.
 With over 6000 pieces in the collection, you’ll see everything from Japanese Edo ceramics to range of European pieces.

-- Check out Villa Comunale – This once prestigious strip of seaside land was originally designed for royalty.
+Check out Villa Comunale – This once prestigious strip of seaside land was originally designed for royalty.
 In addition to beautiful walkways, there is a vintage aquarium, several fountains, a tennis club, and a band stand to check out.

-- Imagine the Violence at Anfiteatro Flavio – This was once the third largest amphitheater in all of Italy.
+Imagine the violence at Anfiteatro Flavio – This was once the third largest amphitheater in all of Italy.
 Over 20,000 people used to gather here just to watch crazy, blood-driven events like gladiator matches.
 Today, you can tour among the various fallen columns and learn more on the history behind the intricate mechanisms used throughout the stadium.

-- Go on the Naples Underground Tour – Outside of Pompeii (and eating pizza), this was my favorite activity in Naples.
+Go on the Naples Underground Tour – Outside of visiting Pompeii (and eating pizza), this was my favorite activity in Naples.
 Located in the city center, you take an underground tour of some of the ruins of the city, where you can see ancient reservoirs, and learn about how the city has been built up and changed over thousands of years.
 I love underground tours and this was one of the better ones I’ve been on.

 Educate yourself at the Museo Nazionale di Capodimonte – This is the Napolitan National Gallery – a museum featuring work by Baroque and Renaissance artists.
 Some of the big names here include Giordano, Caravaggio, Bellini, and Titian.

-- Wander through Castelnuovo – This is a large medieval castle that lies along the coastline.
+Wander through Castelnuovo – This is a large medieval castle that lies along the coastline.
 Come here to visit the city museum, a gallery of 19th-century Italian paintings, or to check out the view of the city.